 Monica and Louis Bremmer

 Idaho Press: What makes meals from Argentina unique?
-How do you explain it to people who have never heard of it before?
+How do you explain it to people who have never heard of it?

-Monica Bremmer: When we opened in 2006, we delivered human beings right here to the empanadas.
-How we explain it to people is empanadas are as antique as time.
+Monica Bremmer: When we opened in 2006, we delivered human beings to the empanadas.
+We explain to people that empanadas are as antique as time.
 It’s just a dough created from anything, packed with something.
 Empanadas in Argentina are a big, massive issue.
 They are sort of like hamburgers in the United States.
-We consume them for lunch, dinner, appetizers.
+We consume them for lunch, dinner, and appetizers.
 We devour them!

-Q: Why did you choose to open one of your locations in Nampa?
+Q: Why did you open one of your locations in Nampa?
 What are your contemporary expansion plans?

 A: The Nampa place has moved to Meridian.
-Our rent became up this month, and we’ve desired an area for a larger ability for cooking.
+Our rent increased this month, and we’ve desired an area with a larger cooking capacity.

-This new one is going to be full provider with beer and wine.
+This new one will be a full beer and wine provider.
 It’s a big component.
-There changed into no manner we should take on the (Nampa) lease again.
-It changed into going to be too loopy.
-We’re coming again to Nampa, but it’ll take about a year to come lower back and manage three places.
+There has been no way we should take on the (Nampa) lease again.
+It changed into something that was going to be too loopy.
+We’re returning to Nampa, but it’ll take about a year to come lower back and manage three places.
 We love Nampa, and Nampa loves us!
 But there are the best two of us, my husband and myself.
 Both of us want to be there and get the proper crew.

-Q: What has been the biggest venture on your business?
+Q: What has been the biggest venture in your business?
 How did you triumph over it?

-A: Finding the key human beings that make your operating family, the humans you cope with each day, that you get close to — that’s the toughest part of a commercial enterprise.
-I constantly tell people, once I think about the food, I think of domestic, circle of relatives, my mom taking the time to put together something for us.
+A: Finding the key human beings that make your operating family, the humans you cope with, and those days you get are the farthest part of a commercial enterprise.
+I constantly tell people that once I think about the food, I think of my domestic circle of relatives and my mom taking the time to assemble something for us.
 It’s love.
-That’s how I think about it.
-If you have got personnel that doesn’t experience that, it takes a toll on the alternative personnel.
-You’ve were given to like what you do.
-Especially whilst you’re making meals for human beings.
+That’s how I feel about it.
+If a person doesn’t experience that, it takes a toll on the alternative personnel.
+You’ve been given to like what you do, especially while making meals for human beings.

 People ask us what the name of the game element is.
 It’s that Argentine love!